 Ganesh Festival is one of the biggest festivals in India.
 It's a Hindu festival that reveres Lord Ganesha — fondly called Bappa.
-However, there is more to the LORD OF BEGINNINGS and DESTROYER OF OBSTACLES than intelligence and power.
+However, there's more to the LORD OF BEGINNINGS and DESTROYER OF OBSTACLES than intelligence and power.
 His legends offer lessons in compassion, gratitude, duty, righteousness, kindness, and forgiveness.
-Through the video, see what happens when a cup of tea … Continue reading Bappa Is Here To Give A Deep Message
+Through the video, see what happens when a cup of … Continue reading Bappa Is Here to Give a Deep Message

 No. Buddhism doesn't believe in God.
-There are several reasons for this.
+There're several reasons for this.
 The Buddha, like modern sociologists and psychologists, believed that religious ideas and especially the god-idea have their origin in fear.
 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.
-Selfish Reasons Primitive humans found themselves in a dangerous … Continue reading Does Buddhism Believe In God?
+Selfish Reasons Primitive humans found themselves in a dangerous and … Continue reading Does Buddhism Believe in God?

 The Bhagavad Gita is one of the most ancient religious scriptures of the world and it provides a scope for deep thinking and perspective of life.
 It's the most comprehensive scripture on happiness.
-What is the purpose of our life?
+What's the purpose of our life?
 What do we want to achieve?
-What is it that we crave for?
+What's it that we crave?
 It's happiness.
-We … Continue reading Happiness As Explained In The Bhagavad Gita
+We may be keen … Continue reading Happiness as Explained in the Bhagavad Gita

 Religion usually entails adhering to a certain dogma or belief system.
 Spirituality places little importance on intellectual beliefs but is concerned with growing into and experiencing the divine consciousness.
-Religion is for those who are asleep.
-Spirituality is for those who are awake.
-Religion is often concerned with sin, guilt and a concept of a … Continue reading Religion Vs. Spirituality: The Truth And Meaning
+Religion is for the sleeping.
+Spirituality is for the awakened.
+Religion is often concerned with sin, guilt and a concept of a God who punishes.
+The … Continue reading Religion vs. Spirituality: The Truth and Meaning

-Often, we hear the sentence I am proud of you or I feel so proud, don't we?
+Often, we hear the sentence I'm proud of you or I feel so proud, don't we?
 Although the dictionary meaning of pride is to feel deep pleasure or satisfaction as a result of one's own achievements, it's misleading and half.
 There's more to the meaning.
-Means, there are more layers and hidden vibrations attached with this … Continue reading Pride: One Of The Greatest Sin
+Means, there're more layers and hidden vibrations attached with this word and … Continue reading Pride: One of the Greatest Sin

 Quite often we hear words like MAY GOD BLESS YOU or MAY THIS FESTIVAL BRING LIGHT AND HAPPINESS TO YOUR LIFE.
 My question of, why this element of MAY?
 Why this doubt?
-PS: I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.
-The meaning … Continue reading Saying MAY GOD BLESS YOU Is As Dangerous As Doubt
+PS: I'm trying to explore something unusual and this may only relate to people who believe in God; public or personal.
+The meaning Let’s understand … Continue reading Saying MAY GOD BLESS YOU Is as Dangerous as Doubt

-Different cultures have a different representation of colors; especially black or white.
+Different cultures have different representations of colors; especially black or white.
 Let's explore.
 People wear white in Hindu funeral, while people black in a Christian funeral.
 Indian babies have applied a black dot on the forehead to protect them from the evil eye, while a temple for home is built with white marble.
-Throughout the … Continue reading Can Black Or White Be Auspicious Or Inauspicious?
+Throughout the world, … Continue reading Can Black or White Be Auspicious or Inauspicious?

-I have explained in detail about religion, it's essence, relevance, misuse, and misinterpretation, in my previous blog post.
+I've explained in detail about religion, it's the essence, relevance, misuse, and misinterpretation, in my previous blog post.
 In this post, let us understand the meaning, genesis, essence of Hinduism.
 This is from my point-of-view after reading various ancient scriptures, understanding and limited knowledge of the subject.
-Origin and meaning of Hinduism The term Hindu … Continue reading Hinduism Is Not A Religion But A Way Of Life; A Path To Religion
+Origin and meaning of Hinduism The term Hindu … Continue reading Hinduism Isn't a Religion But a Way Of Life; a Path to Religion

 It's my strong belief that the Quran contains one of the best personal-development technologies in existence.
 Islam has all the tools we need to succeed and we must put them to use.
 The following lessons can transform our lives in profound ways!
 Every little thing matters Anyone who does an atom’s weight of good will see it, and … Continue reading 5 Powerful Lessons From Quran

-The moment man became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
+The moment humans became religious it should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
 This has taken the maximum number of lives and caused the maximum amount of pain on the planet for thousands of years.
 This is only because people … Continue reading Flip Side Of Religion, Dharma Or Madhab

-This is a whole new thing, a very unique perspective on happiness that the Bhagavad Gita speaks about and it’s in the very last chapter.
+This is a whole new thing, a unique perspective on happiness that the Bhagavad Gita speaks about and it’s in the last chapter.
 Here we come to know about the three types of happiness.
-O best of the warriors, now please hear from me about the three kinds of happiness by which the conditioned … Continue reading 3 Types Of Happiness As Per The Bhagavad Gita
+O best of the warriors, now please hear from me about the three kinds of happiness by which the conditioned soul enjoys, … Continue reading 3 Types of Happiness as per the Bhagavad Gita

-I am reading a book on action and reincarnation.
+I'm reading a book on action and reincarnation.
 I got to know something very interesting.
 Sometimes, the soul not only is in a certain situation because of past actions but sometimes, it sacrifices to balance someone else's actions.
-This implies that it's not that only rich and healthy are spiritual and poor and ill are … Continue reading Karma And Reincarnation
+This implies that it's not that only rich and healthy are spiritual and poor and ill are sinners. … Continue reading Karma and Reincarnation